 W-Why I was t-taken with the Dark…?
 That… I do not know.
 They’re not s-simply arts which have t-turned to skills.
 Intimacy… warmness… nostalgia, a-as if known to anyone.
 One who knows the Dark… e-experiences that.
 And then… they don’t w-want to go back.

 This brings us back to the question of why Gilleah was the first to discover the Dark within himself, at least in relatively recent history.
 What circumstances could have possibly put him in the unique position to discover it?
-The obvious answer would be the introduction of Manus’ vestiges into this part of the world.
-While the Whispers of Despair text in the Grave of Saints opens the possibility of Heiden clergy being the actual first to explore hexing, it also affirms a link between hexes and the fragments of the Abyss the clergy investigated.
-Therefore, even assuming that Gilleah had no connection to the lost civilization, his invention of hexing is still likely to have involved contact with those Dark pieces.
-In that case, the fragment which he is most likely to have randomly come in contact with is one of the children of Dark wandering the lands.
+The obvious answer would be the introduction of Manus’ vestiges into his part of the world.
+Heiden clergy knowing Whisper of Despair affirms a link between hexes and the fragments of the Abyss the civilization investigated.
+Therefore, Gilleah’s own invention of hexing had likely involved contact with those Dark pieces.
+In that case, the fragment which he is most likely to have randomly crossed paths with is one of the children of Dark wandering the lands.
 The children recollect Manus’ magic and don’t hesitate to flaunt it, providing Gilleah the impetus to recreate their “father’s” sorcery as hexes much like how the father of hexing later would do for others.